xenonview-com/view-swift-sdk/README.md

 [back to top](#contents)

-### Instantiation <a id="instantiation"></a>
+### Instantiation <a id='instantiation'></a>

-The View SDK is a Swift package you"ll need to include in your application.
-After inclusion, you"ll need to init the singleton object:
+The View SDK is a Swift package you'll need to include in your application.
+After inclusion, you'll need to init the singleton object:

 ```swift
 import xenon_view_sdk